Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 Lacazette may be two months away from turning 30, but his performances in recent months do not suggest his best form is behind him just yet.

-"I think he's been in really good form for months now," Arteta said ahead of Saturday's game against Liverpool.
+"I think he's been in really good form for months now," Arteta said ahead of last Saturday's 3-0 defeat against Liverpool.
 "I think he's sustaining that level.

 "He's scoring goals and he's providing the team with something different as well.
 His work rate has been phenomenal and it's what we want.
 We need those types of players hitting the best level and we want to have the chance to do that.